EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Multi-LLM Agent Architecture: EpidemIQs Framework

 \subsection{Implementation}

-The framework is implemented in Python using the Pydantic AI framework.
+The framework is implemented in Python by the Pydantic AI framework.
 Autonomous data acquisition is supported through API integrations using the Semantic Scholar API for literature retrieval and the Tavily API for web-scale information access.
-For multimodal processing, a Vision-Language Model (VLM) is implemented via the OpenAI SDK with Base64 decoding to enable visual data interpretation.
+Vision-Language Model (VLM) is implemented via the OpenAI SDK with BinaryContent format to enable efficient visual data interpretation for multimodal processing.
 Short-term memory utilizes the LLM’s context window, while long-term memory is stored in JSON and managed through Pydantic AI memory functions.
-Finally, we used Pydantic data models for schema validation and structural consistency across agent interactions.
+Finally, we used Pydantic data models for structured outputs for schema validation.
+For complete implementation details, including pinned software versions, random seed configurations, and a manifest of all experimental artifacts, refer to Supplementary Section \ref{S-sec:repro-summary}.